anmarkoulis/event-sourcing/docs/presentation.md

 <!--
 Now, how do we actually change the system?
 Commands represent the intent to change the system state.
 They express what we want to happen - like 'Create a new user account'.
 Commands can be validated before execution, are idempotent for safety, and serve as the entry point for all changes.
 This is the command side of CQRS.

+Commands create events, but how do we read the data?
+That's where queries come in - the other side of CQRS.
 -->

 ---